Harleyjenn44/Project-1/README.md

 # Project-1
 <br>
-Welcome to Game of the Rings.
+<h1>Welcome to Game of the Rings</h1>
 <br>
-A Lord of the Rings and Game of Thrones Mad Libs.
+A Lord of the Rings and Game of Thrones Mad Libs. <br>
-This code is designed to allow the user to
+This code is designed to allow the user to:
 <br> - Choose the gender of their character
 <br> - What level of conflict they want
 <br> - What kind of ending